 Today’s therapists have to think outside the box and find new ways to reach clients who cannot make an in-person appointment.
 Behavioral health professionals may have the option to provide their services virtually and work with patients in distant locations.
-While it’s evident teletherapy offers numerous benefits for both counselor and client, some aspects of this service remain blurry.
-One question you might have is if insurance covers online therapy.
+While it’s evident teletherapy offers numerous benefits for both counselor and client, some aspects of this service, such as insurance coverage, remain blurry.
+If you accept insurance, you’re probably wondering if you’ll get reimbursed for online therapy.

 Whether an insurer will reimburse you for telehealth services depends on state laws, the insurance carrier’s policies and the help you provide.
 In this post, we’ll answer some of your questions about insurance and teletherapy to determine if this service is right for you.